 Existing enhancements in on-premise (PX’s)

 Validation (where applicable)

 Does this sound like a first-time PLM evaluation?

 If you have never used or purchased a cloud PLM before, it brings on questions you may not have thought about while owning on-premise solutions.

-Determine what the company can afford to do initially, while postponing those things which are realistically out of reach.
-Always begin with quick win's that provide the most rapid improvements first and work your way out to the more challenging tasks.
-Stay determined, focused and see it through to fruition!
+Determine what the company can afford to do initially while postponing those things which are realistically out of reach.
+Always begin with quick wins that provide the most rapid improvements first and work your way out to the more challenging tasks.
+Stay determined, and focused, and see it through to fruition!

-With a strong PLM environment you will be ready to make the most of your future investments, whatever they may be.
-Besides that, you will be impressed at the results of having a healthy PLM environment.
+With a strong PLM environment, you will be ready to make the most of your future investments, whatever they may be.
+Besides that, you will be impressed by the results of having a healthy PLM environment.